norlinga/essays/testing-journey.md

 You might think that the example above is super trivial, and you're right!
 And yet... how often have you found yourself wanting to refactor something or move code around in a simple script... and you can't.
-Or you do it and things blow up, and you ask yourself "why?"
+Or you **do it and things blow up**, and you ask yourself "why?"
-Then you start to liter your code with diagnostic outputs to try and understand where things are breaking down.
+Then you start to litter your code with diagnostic outputs to try and understand where things are breaking down.
 This has been my life more often than I care to think about.

 Here's the question I didn't have a great answer for: **why _not_ lead with tests**?